ivuorinen/starred/README.md

 - [charmbracelet/gum](https://github.com/charmbracelet/gum) - A tool for glamorous shell scripts 🎀
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 - [chelnak/gh-changelog](https://github.com/chelnak/gh-changelog) - A gh cli extension that will make your changelogs ✨
+- [cloudreach/tf-provider-version-check](https://github.com/cloudreach/tf-provider-version-check) - A utility to check whether Terraform providers configured in a project are up-to-date.
 - [coder/sshcode](https://github.com/coder/sshcode) - Run VS Code on any server over SSH.
 - [coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows) - A node.js version management utility for Windows.
 Ironically written in Go.
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager.
 - [deepfence/SecretScanner](https://github.com/deepfence/SecretScanner) - :unlock: :unlock: Find secrets and passwords in container images and file systems :unlock: :unlock:
 - [derailed/k9s](https://github.com/derailed/k9s) - 🐶 Kubernetes CLI To Manage Your Clusters In Style!
+- [dineshba/tf-summarize](https://github.com/dineshba/tf-summarize) - A command-line utility to print the summary of the terraform plan
 - [direnv/direnv](https://github.com/direnv/direnv) - unclutter your .profile
 - [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A beautiful CLI dashboard for GitHub 🚀
 - [doron-cohen/antidot](https://github.com/doron-cohen/antidot) - Cleans up your $HOME from those pesky dotfiles